-Ending a marriage with a divorce isn't ideal, but if your attempts to repair your relationship have come and gone without success, it might be time to explore your options.
+Ending a marriage with a divorce isn't ideal, but if your attempts to repair your relationship have come and gone without success, it might be time to explore your options for divorce.

+There are two grounds available for a spouse seeking a no-fault divorce in Connecticut.
+The first is the classic no-fault ground that the marriage has broken down irretrievably.
 You might wonder how you can prove that your marriage is "irretrievably broken."
-This simply means that the relationship is broken beyond repair and there is no change the couple will get back together.
-If at least one spouse doesn’t want the marriage to continue, it's usually enough for the court to assume that there's no chance for reconciliation.
+This simply means that the relationship is broken beyond repair and there is no chance the couple will get back together.
+If at least one spouse clearly wants to end the marriage, it's usually enough for the court to assume that there's no chance for reconciliation.

-Unlike the no-fault divorce process, parties asking the court for a fault divorce must be able to prove, with specific evidence, that a spouse's misconduct caused the relationship to fail.
-For example, in one case, a husband proved adultery by demonstrating that his wife gave birth to a child over a year after he last had last spent time with her.
+Spouses asking the court for a fault divorce must be able to prove, with specific evidence, that a spouse's misconduct caused the relationship to fail.
+For example, in one case, a husband proved adultery by demonstrating that his wife gave birth to a child over a year after he had last spent time with her.

 Pursuing a fault-based divorce usually triggers a lot of hostility, prolongs the process, and increases attorneys' fees.
 Unless you're unable to meet either no-fault divorce requirement, there's often no viable reason to pursue a fault-based divorce.

 That said, the Connecticut divorce statutes permit a judge to take the causes of the divorce into consideration when dividing marital property or awarding alimony (C.G.S. - §§ 46b-81 (c) and 46b-82 (a).)
 But whether that happens depends on the particular circumstances of each case.
 With so much as stake, it's a good idea to consult a local divorce lawyer to see whether your situation warrants using a fault-based ground for divorce.